Stacey Slater: Pregnancy, Archie's murder and Bradley's death

-Departure
+Departure (2010)

 On 29 April 2010, Turner's decision to leave the show was announced after she expressed a desire to pursue other roles.
 She said of her departure: "I've had the most fantastic time at EastEnders.
 Stacey has been such a brilliant role for me to play, as has been part of the feisty Slater family.
 I'm so lucky to have had such challenging storylines, from the affair with Max and being diagnosed with bipolar to the complete shock of being revealed as Archie's killer during the live 25th Anniversary episode.
 I'll miss Stacey and everyone in Albert Square very much but the time has come to try something different."
 Executive producer Bryan Kirkwood added: "We'll be very sad to see Lacey Turner leave the show.
 Lacey is one of the best young actresses on TV at the moment and the fact that she's won 28 awards in the last five years is testament to this.
 It's only right that someone as talented and versatile as Lacey should pursue new challenges and we wish her the very best of luck.
 In the meantime, viewers can look forward to a typically dramatic Slater family exit when she leaves and the door will be left open for Stacey Slater to return to Albert Square in the future."
 During an interview on This Morning, Kirkwood revealed that Stacey will take centre stage at Christmas and will depart in a "dramatic plotline" and said "Christmas will be all about [Stacey]" and explained the storyline would be "a suitably dramatic and fitting departure for one of the all-time greats".
 Stacey departed on Christmas Day 2010.

 Reintroduction

 On 6 December 2013, it was announced that Turner would return to the soap to reprise her role as Stacey, and would begin filming in January 2014.
 Turner was quoted as saying: "I may have left EastEnders over three years ago but the show has always been in my heart, as has Stacey, and she has never really left my side.
 I am so excited about returning and seeing what the future holds for her.
 It's been a while since I set foot in Albert Square and I am looking forward to coming home."
 Executive producer Dominic Treadwell-Collins added: "Stacey is one of EastEnders best-loved characters, played by one of television's finest actors, and I am tremendously excited that Lacey has decided to return home to Walford.
 Stacey's last time on the Square was iconic.
 But that was just the first act.
 There is so much more to come for Stacey—and her return will send ripples of drama through the Square."
 Stacey confesses to the murder of Archie Mitchell.
-Lacey Turner took a break to film the new series of Our Girl.
+Lacey Turner took a break to play Molly Dawes in the new series of Our Girl.
 It was confirmed that Stacey will return to EastEnders once filming has finished.